Presto Concepts

 As mentioned in the previous section, stages model a particular section of a distributed query plan, but stages themselves don’t execute on Presto workers.
 To understand how a stage is executed, you’ll need to understand that a stage is implemented as a series of tasks distributed over a network of Presto workers.

-Tasks are the “work horse” in the Presto architecture as a distributed query plan is deconstructed into a series of stages which are then translated to tasks which then act upon or process splits.
+Tasks are the “work horse” in the Presto architecture.
+A distributed query plan is deconstructed into a series of stages which are then translated to tasks which then act upon or process splits.
 A Presto task has inputs and outputs, and just as a stage can be executed in parallel by a series of tasks, a task is executing in parallel with a series of drivers.

 Tasks operate on splits which are sections of a larger data set.
 Stages at the lowest level of a distributed query plan retrieve data via splits from connectors, and intermediate stages at a higher level of a distributed query plan retrieve data from other stages.